Mattis44/FastCalendar/readme.md

 # Run the development server
 npm run dev

-# Install fastcalendar as a local dependency from a project with MUI
+# Install fast-react-calendar as a local dependency from a project with MUI
-npm install --save ../fastcalendar
+npm install --save ../fast-react-calendar
 ```

 ### Code Structure Overview